triblondon/health-status-formatter/README.md

 # README
 A Chrome extension to make it easier for humans to read healthcheck JSON

+This is a forked version of Health Status Formatter created by Andrew Betts.
+Ongoing development for FT should continue in the Finacial Times github account.

 ## Install this extension:
-To install this extension, you will need to download the CRX file from the "build" directory of this project, then

-	Go to chrome://settings/extensions
-	Tick "Developer mode"
-	Drag the downloaded CRX file into the middle of the Chrome extensions window Accept the request to install
+The latest version of the extension can be obtained from the Chrome Web Store.

 You can then test by going to http://build.origami.ft.com/__health.
 Without the extension, you will see JSON.
 With the extension you will see a human-readable explanation of current healthchecks and which (if any) are failing.